Table of Contents

 You will consider your opinions, efforts, and feelings to be unworthy of attention and time.

-You will harbor negative emotions and this can have a lasting detrimental effect on you as you will develop poor self-esteem.
+You will harbor negative emotions, and this can have a lasting detrimental effect on you as you develop poor self-esteem.

 2. It erodes trust in the relationship.